MarynaShavlak/dev-interview-hub/src/features/EditableProfileCard/ui/UserCard/UserCardRedesigned/README.md

 };
 ```
 ## Conclusion
-The **`RedesignedUserCard`** component is a comprehensive solution for modern profile management.
+The **`UserCardRedesigned`** component is a comprehensive solution for modern profile management.
 It offers a well-designed interface for viewing and editing user information, incorporating both flexibility and enhanced usability.
 By replacing outdated components with this new design, it aligns with contemporary standards and provides a seamless experience for users.